ZeroAlvein/Tinicraft-Minicraft-for-Android/README.md

 Touch controls
 - Left side of screen is your virtual joystick.
 You need to swipe and hold to move (tap and hold won't work)
 - Right side of screen is your use button.
 Tap screen for action/confirm, hold it to open inventory/crafting window
-- In inventory/crafting window X on lower right act as close window
+- In inventory/crafting window X on lower right part act as close window button

 Gamepad controls (connect your gamepad then enable it in settings)
-- You will need to configure gamepad controls after enablign them
+- You will need to configure gamepad controls after enabling them
 - To exit game you first need to open inventory/crafting window, then press right and move down to X icon and hit use button

 Works on Nox Player so most likely BlueStacks and other Android emulators will work just fine